ryutosh/python-saxobank/docs/concept.md

 ## attrs
+- If community suddenly closed then couldn't use `@define` anymore oneday, does it able to replace to something?
+Know what `@define` does?
+The answer is NO. That's the magic word to make class attrs-able, that's not mean replace-able.

 ### Need validators for all fields if validate them all
 That's is obvious way and good behavior and philosophy rather than Pydantic does.
 ```python